-- 6.17 Most of the smaller operators we talked to65 also told us that they took account of local competition when setting their prices (eg Rich Mix, Filmhouse Edinburgh, Bishop Grosseteste University, ICA, Regal Ipswich, Connaught Theatre Worthing, Midlands Art Centre, Rio Cinema), but some appeared not to take account of local competition (eg Peckhamplex, Newbury, Orion Cinemas) or to look at UK averages at similar venues (eg No 6 Cinema Portsmouth). - 6.18 Overall the evidence shows that when setting the price of cinema tickets, exhibitors take account of the prices of all types of cinemas operating in their local area.
+- 6.18 Vue told us that quality and service were set by central management through the allocation of capital expenditure and price was set at the central level, based on detailed information about the marketplace in which a cinema operated. - 6.19 Most of the smaller operators we talked to also told us that they took account of local competition when setting their prices (eg Rich Mix, Filmhouse Edinburgh, Bishop Grosseteste University, ICA, Regal Ipswich, Connaught Theatre Worthing, Midlands Art Centre, Rio Cinema), but some appeared not to take account of local competition (eg Peckhamplex, Newbury, Orion Cinemas) or to look at UK averages at similar venues (eg No 6 Cinema Portsmouth). - 6.20 Overall the evidence shows that when setting the price of cinema tickets, exhibitors take account of the prices of all types of cinemas operating in their local area.
 The extent to which service quality is driven by local conditions rather than policies set by the head offices of the multi-site operators is less clear.